Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 Generation of a report with an outline of the overall strategy to achieve **core goals** as well as the a**dvanced goals** as described below
 - Feasiblity of interface with LMDB versus strfry (e.g. use of ./strfry export command)
-- what is the best import strategy for initialization of a new db or import into the db of a very large data volume, e.g. nostrhole (see below)?
-Up to 1 billion events
 - what is the best import strategy for real-time import of data as new events are received by the relay?
 Assume data pipeline rates up to 10 million events per day but use different techniques for different rates.
 Personal WoT relays will have much lower rates: on the order of one per second
 - what is the best method to load events that may have been missed?
 Optimal time interval to run such a script?
 - detailed strategy for each major import tool: data importer, cypher: load csv, APOC, neo4j-admin